BlockScience/MSML/research_notes/WIP V0.3 Update.md

 - Wiki links were added for the types in the spaces reporting
 - Python, Typescript, and Julia type parsing is now supported!

+### Metaprogramming

+- Code mapping for python is completed allowing for beginning to metaprogram

 ### Metrics Updates

 - For any "metrics_used" attributes, stateful_metrics are now allowed to be used as a metrics_used input
 - Metrics used is now added to the policies so that they can be referenced as an input into how the policy is working
+- Symbols used for when state variables/parameters are referenced in a metric are now mapped/displayed

 ### Displays